- Early spring forage, fast re-growth

 Traditionally, forage grasses have been defined by two traits: yield and persistence.
-We also place a strong emphasis on a third trait; forage quality.
+In GET PLUS, we also place a strong emphasis on a third trait; forage quality.
 Because forage quality has a direct effect on animal performance.
 Because forage quality directly effects your profitability.

 After many years of research, we we able to incorporate all three of these traits into select varieties.
 The technology bringing this all together is E34 and NEA2, beneficial, non-toxic, fungal endophytes.

 Our researchers examined alkaloid profiles of numerous endophytes collected from around the world.
 They isolated many endophytes which lacked alkaloids known to be toxic to livestock.
 These selected endophytes were inoculated into different seed germplasm.
 From this research, we were able to select two beneficial endophytes, “E34” & “NEA2”.

 The initial thing I noticed was that the first time I turned cattle in on BarOptima Plus E34 the cows ate right down the rows, there was no doubt they were selecting it, even over the wheat!